-There are two most common ways to trick people into downloading and installing unwanted apps: through intrusive ads that run scripts designed to download unwanted software or by bundling them into other software's setups.
-By bundling PUAs developers attempt to trick people into downloading/installing them together with regular software.
-To be more precise, developers do not disclose information about unwanted apps being included in setups properly and hide them in their settings like "Custom", "Advanced" and other similar parts.
-People who skip steps of download or installation setups often allow for PUAs to be installed as well.
+Two common ways used to trick people into downloading and installing unwanted apps are through intrusive ads that run scripts designed to download unwanted software and by bundling them into other software set-ups.
+Using bundling, developers attempt to trick people into downloading/installing PUAs with regular software.

 How to avoid installation of potentially unwanted applications?

 Do not use Peer-to-Peer networks (torrent clients, eMule, and so on), unofficial websites, third party downloaders, installers and other such tools to download or install software, especially if the software is free.
 Use official websites and direct download links.
 Furthermore, do not leave "Custom", "Advanced" and other settings of download or installation setups unchecked.

 Deselect offers to install/download unwanted apps.
 Another way to avoid unwanted downloads and installations is to avoid clicking intrusive ads.
 If they are displayed on untrustworthy or unofficial websites relating to gambling, adult dating, pornography, and so on, do not trust or click them.

 If a browser forces you to visit dubious websites or displays unwanted ads regularly, check the list of installed browser apps for any unwanted, unknown add-ons, plug-ins, and extensions and eliminate/remove them.
 The same applies to unwanted programs installed on the operating system.

 If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.